delta94/brandonskerritt.github.io/_posts/2018-04-09-linked-list.md

 is 3 > 2.5? yes - we can assume 2.5 is not in list and thus end the search here
 ```

-There are many, many search algorithms but most of the time if you know a little bit of information about the data you can change some search algorithm to be more efficient for that specific problem.
+There are many search algorithms out there.
+But most of the time if you know a little bit of information about the data you can change a search algorithm to be more efficient.
 In general, binary search is extremely effective but here it's not so good.
-Don't just use an algorithm because Stack Overflow says that it is the fastest, best algorithm for the job.
+Don't use an algorithm because Stack Overflow says that it is the fastest, best algorithm for the job.

-Algorithms are like programming languages, we all have our favourites and sometimes we say that one programming language is better than another (Python, I love you) but at the end of the day it would be foolish and naive to say that one programming language is better than all the others.
+Algorithms are like programming languages.
+We all have our favourites and sometimes we say that one programming language is better than another (Python, I love you).
+But at the end of the day it would be foolish and naive to say that one programming language is better than all the others.
 Use the right tool for the job, and change it if you want to!

-Personally whenever I am presented with a problem I like to imagine it is in its own separate world.
-I try to imagine what rules of life apply to this world.
-Once you understand the rules (a rule being like our linked list is sorted ascending) you can work out the best tool and change that tool to fit perfectly to the job.
+# Blockchains

+Back to blockchain tecnology.
+Earlier I said:

-PS: A blockchain is an immutable linked list with some extra featur
+> A blockchain is an immutable backwards linked list

-At Merriam Webster they have dictionaries with reversed words.
-So Ecology would be ygolcoe.
-If you wanted to know how many words ended in "cology" you simply would search all words that ended in "ygolco".
-Of course, reading it like this is annoying so you can use a doubly linked list to be able to search a dictionary both the original alphabetical way and the reverse way.
-[Thanks 99PI](https://99percentinvisible.org/episode/mini-stories-volume-4/).
+So let's work through this.